menteora/firebase-pwa/README.md

 # build for production with minification
 npm run build

+# build for production with minification and start local http-server
+npm run build:local

 # build for production and view the bundle analyzer report
 npm run build --report